soundpress/RulesOfNYC/docs/c43/index.rst

 (a) Local discretionary actions that are classified as Type 1 or Unlisted pursuant to the State Environmental Quality Review Act (SEQRA) or City Environmental Quality Review (CEQR);

-(b) State actions that are subject to WRP consistency review by the relevant state agency pursuant to the applicable laws and regulations referenced in subdivision b of 62 RCNY § 4-03;
+(b) State actions that are subject to WRP consistency review by the relevant state agency pursuant to the applicable laws and regulations referenced in 62 RCNY § 4-03(b);

-(c) Federal direct actions, permit and license actions, and financial assistance actions that are subject to WRP consistency review by the New York State Department of State (DOS) for the relevant federal agency pursuant to the applicable laws and regulations referenced in subdivision b of 62 RCNY § 4-03.
+(c) Federal direct actions, permit and license actions, and financial assistance actions that are subject to WRP consistency review by the New York State Department of State (DOS) for the relevant federal agency pursuant to the applicable laws and regulations referenced in 62 RCNY § 4-03(b).

 The Department's or the CCC's review of state and federal actions, as referenced herein, is advisory and for the purpose of consultation in accordance with state and federal laws and regulations.